-Introduction: The purpose of the Home Care Standards Bureau (HCSB) is to provide a method of rating non-medical home care agencies now operating in the United States.
-The HCSB grants only an A+ rating to those agencies that are willing to vigilantly uphold the HCSB Code of Standards and Ethics.
-By providing a rating for non-medical home care agencies, HCSB is helping to ensure that the clients, patients and their family members are fully confident in the ability of these agencies and their employees to provide ethical as well as compassionate service while complying with all applicable laws and regulations.
+Introduction: The purpose of the Home Care Standards Bureau (HCSB) is to provide a method of certifying non-medical home care agencies.
+The HCSB grants only an A+ certification to those agencies that are willing to vigilantly uphold the HCSB Code of Standards and Ethics.
+By providing a certification for non-medical home care agencies, HCSB is helping to ensure that the clients, patients and their family members are fully confident in the ability of these agencies and their employees to provide ethical as well as compassionate service while complying with all applicable laws and regulations.

 Purpose: The HCSB created the HCSB Code of Standards and Ethics (Code) to provide ethical standards and rules of conduct for all A+ agencies and its employees.
 The HCSB investigates formal complaints lodged against the A+ agency, staff, or caregivers for alleged violations of the Code and disciplines when appropriate.
 An A+ agency is required to comply with the Standards and Rules set forth in this Code.
 A+ agencies and their employees must also follow all rules and regulations for their profession that are promulgated by state and federal law, licensing boards, state agencies, companies and industry organizations of which the A+ agency is a member.